h3rb/page/README.md

 You should never allow $plog_level=1 settings on a production server.

+You should not keep your schemas in your public web folder, this includes the pre-packaged Page_AuthDB.sql, for obvious reasons.

 ___Ownership over data___

 Note that you must vet all database-related requests for ownership and viewability.
 Eventually, once I have time to implement the core module PORM, Page will handle some of this for you regarding ownership over data, but it's up to you to perform the necessary hardening and validation of data to be retrieved and stored from the database.
 Knowing this, many of the ajax.?.php may not check for ownership over data because Page was originally written for a transparent, internally-used tool.
 You should implement your own database ownership system (group and individual, public and private permissions).